 And yet this is a problem you can quickly and permanently conquer – just as long as you are really committed to doing so.
 Conquering the fear means saying goodbye once and for all to that nasty feeling and discovering the steps to switch on the calm, centered, confident you.

 The first thing to understand is that there’s nothing wrong with you.
 Nothing at all.
 Creating positive and negative emotional associations is a perfectly normal (and crucially important) function of your brain.
 We will simply show you how to take control of those associations – how to turn them to your benefit.

 What Causes The Fear?

-You were not born with crossing the road phobia.
+You were not born with crossing streets phobia.
 Somehow, you ‘learned’ the fear from one or more unpleasant experiences.

 If your history is like many of the clients we’ve worked with over the years, you may not even remember how it all started.
-But still you’ve probably found yourself shaking or anxious or red-faced or sweaty… or any combination of these and other symptoms of crossing the road phobia
+But still you’ve probably found yourself shaking or anxious or red-faced or sweaty… or any combination of these and other symptoms of crossing streets phobia

 That’s because there’s a part of your brain that thinks it recognizes ‘danger’ (based on previous nasty experiences), and which switches you into ‘fight or flight’ mode.
 That’s the pounding heart.
 Not very useful when you really want to be calm, relaxed, and clear-headed.